Overview of model-driven app special column properties

 - Off: Don’t allow users to choose a different view.

 - Show All Views: All views are available.

 - Show Selected Views: When you choose this option you can use the Ctrl key and your cursor to choose which views to show.
-The Lookup view for the entity can’t be de-selected.
+The Lookup view for the table can’t be de-selected.

 *Possible Relationship Combinations